standardhealth/fsh-ae/input/pagecontent/implementation.md

 Value sets from the FHIR specification and US Core were reused to the extent possible.
 New value sets where created only when no known existing value sets were deemed to be fit for purpose.

+Relevant CTEP codes and values are listed [here](https://ctep.cancer.gov/protocoldevelopment/codes_values.htm).

 #### Representing Provenance

-Provenance information includes the "who, what, when, where, why" associated with collection, transfer, and updating of clinical information. mCODE relies on FHIR's native mechanisms for recording and tracking provenance.
-As such, mCODE shares all the capabilities and limitations of FHIR provenance tracking.
+Provenance information includes the "who, what, when, where, why" associated with collection, transfer, and updating of clinical information.
+This IG relies on FHIR's native mechanisms for recording and tracking provenance.
+As such, this IG shares all the capabilities and limitations of FHIR provenance tracking.
 The user should refer to the [FHIR specification](https://www.hl7.org/fhir/provenance.html) for more information.